Niangmohamed/The-Fundamentals-of-Python/README.md

-# The fundamentals of Python
+# The Fundamentals of Python

 **Author: Mohamed NIANG, ML Scientist**